The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 Gaudí is buried in the crypt inside the basilica.

 Walking towards Sagrada Familia, I was startled when I got to it.
-It isn’t in the middle of a huge square or anything, it’s just standing inconspicuously in an opening surrounded closely by some busy Barcelonan streets.
+It isn’t in the middle of a huge square or anything, it’s just standing inconspicuously in an opening surrounded pretty closely by some busy Barcelonan streets.
 There’s even a Burger King right next to it.
 You’re walking, walking, walking and then BAM!
 La Sagrada Familia, the most fabulous church is humbly standing right in front of you.

 One of the best spots in Barcelona, Sagrada Familia